The Melbourne Journal of International Law (MJIL) is Australia’s premier peer-reviewed international law journal.

 MJIL welcomes the following types of submissions:

-- Articles: A detailed exploration of topical and engaging international law issues with a suitable methodology.
+- Articles: An original and detailed contribution to international law scholarship with a suitable methodology.
 The word length should be in the vicinity of 10 000 words (including an abstract of up to 250 words).
 We also accept articles both shorter and longer in length (up to 18 000 words).

 - Case Notes: A detailed examination of developments in recent case law and the practical implications for that area of international law.
 The word length should be in the vicinity of 5000–7000 words.